Combinatorics of $(q,y)$-Laguerre polynomials and their moments: Introduction

 For convenience, we introduce the signless $(q,y)$-Laguerre polynomials

-For $\alpha\in \N_{-1}$ we observe that $\ell^{(\alpha)}_{n,k}(y;q)$ are polynomials in $y, q$ with nonnegative integral coefficients, which is far from obvious from the explicit formula~\eqref{eq:explaguerre}.
-For $\alpha\in \N_{-1}$, formula~\eqref{eq:FS} implies that $\ell^{(\alpha)}_{n,k}(1;1)$ is equal to the number of Laguerre configurations in $\lc_{n,k}$ such that each cycle carries a \emph{color} $\in [1+\alpha]$.
-In particular, the number of Laguerre configurations in $\lc_{n,k}$ without cycles (i.e., consisting of only $k$ paths) is equal to the \emph{Lah number}~\cite{Lah55}:
+For $\alpha\in \N_{-1}$, we observe that $\ell^{(\alpha)}_{n,k}(y;q)$ is a polynomial in $y, q$ with nonnegative integral coefficients, which is far from obvious from the explicit Formula~\eqref{eq:explaguerre}.
+For $\alpha\in \N_{-1}$, Formula~\eqref{eq:FS} implies that $\ell^{(\alpha)}_{n,k}(1;1)$ is equal to the number of Laguerre configurations in $\lc_{n,k}$ such that each cycle carries a \emph{color} $\in [1+\alpha]$.
+In particular, the number of Laguerre configurations in $\lc_{n,k}$ without cycles (i.e., consisting of only $k$ paths) is equal to the \emph{Lah numbers}~\cite{Lah55}:

 \begin{remark} Two different $q$-analogues of Lah numbers were defined and studied by Garsia and Remmel~\cite{GR80} and Lindsay et al.~\cite{LMS11}, respectively.
 Moreover an elliptic analogue of Garsia and Remmel's $q$-Lah numbers was constructed by Schlosser and Yoo~\cite{SY17}. \end{remark}